-Reading our blog, there may be many terms that sound confusing.
+If you are new to roofing and suddenly need some repair work, then the learning curve can be quite high.
+For example, searching through your local roofing companies blog will likely include lots of terms that sound confusing.
 What in the world is flashing?
 How am I supposed to know what underlayment does?
 What exactly does attic ventilation really do for me?
 These are all questions that we get often during our sales calls.
-Today we are going to break down the different parts of your roof for you to allow you to better understand what is going on up there.
-One of our supplies, Owens Corning, talks about this ad nauseam, and we have attached some of their literature that contains fantastic graphics and very detailed information.
-Keep in mind, this only relates to how installation of Owens Corning branded products; however, it is a fantastic primer for all things roof anatomy.
+To help, we are going to break down the different parts of your roof for you to allow you to better understand this key part of your home.
+Owens Corning is a key roofing supplier and discusses this ad nauseam.
+The following roofing anatomy relates to how installation of Owens Corning branded products.
+However, it is a fantastic primer for all things roof anatomy.

 KDS444, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Common